twentyOne2x/attnmarkets/docs/protocol-design/squads-safe-remediation.md

 - Run DB migrations out-of-band; the HTTP server must bind before any slow init runs.

 ## Goals
-1. Allow sponsor onboarding to recover from a failed `local` record by re-submitting with an active Squads client (`mode: http`) using real API credentials.
+1. Allow user onboarding to recover from a failed `local` record by re-submitting with an active Squads client (`mode: http`) using real API credentials.
 2. Provide deterministic Playwright coverage that simulates the whole flow from signature → submission → ready status.
 3. Prevent the UI from blocking on stale `local` records (failed / missing `status_url`).